 The best furniture paints you can buy

 If you want to give a DIY project a go but don’t have loads of time to spend on it, then this Rust-Oleum Chalked Furniture Paint is a great go-to for easy furniture painting.
-No sanding or priming is required before application, and it’s a water-based product, which means it doesn’t smell too potent or give off strong fumes, so this could easily be applied indoors with just a few sheets of newspaper laid down for protection.
+After sampling this product in our home we found that no sanding or priming was required before application, and as it’s a water-based product, it didn’t smell too potent or give off strong fumes, so it could easily be applied indoors with just a few sheets of newspaper laid down for protection.

 It does, however, mean that it can only be used on interior furniture, as the paint would not fare very well in the elements.
 With nine colors to choose from, including coastal blue, linen white, blush pink, and and aged grey, there is a range of possibilities for transforming your old furniture into something truly unique.
 The matte finish also makes it a great pick for those who love a farmhouse or shabby-chic look.
 However, this paint also works for projects that won't live in a modern farmhouse -- to give it a more contemporary vibe, simply add a topcoat of a glossy polyurethane.
 This will also improve the durability of the product, too.